 Movement is very important for a horses health.
 I’m a big advocate for turning horses out and letting them roam, they were designed to be moving miles a day.
 When horses are allowed to move they stay healthier because the movement helps with digestion.
 When you limit a horses movement it can lead to problems like colic or stocking up of the lower legs.

-I heard of a story about a horse that colicked all the time, when the owner put the horse on 24 hour turnout the colic episodes disappeared.
+I heard a story about a horse that colicked all the time when the owner put the horse on 24-hour turnout the colic episodes disappeared.

 During the winter if you ride be careful about riding in deep or wet snow cause it could cause tendon and muscle injuries.
 The other thing is you don’t want to get your horse sweaty because it will be a challenge to cool them down with the thick winter coat.
 If you leave them hot and wet it could lead to them getting sick.
 If you’re going to ride a lot you might want to consider doing a trace clip.